Mesothelioma Symptoms

 Asbestos Exposure and Testicular Mesothelioma

-While research is very limited due to this type of mesothelioma's rarity, researchers have two theories as to the point of origin of testicular mesothelioma.
-One reasoning as to how mesothelioma would originate in the testicles is that of the tunica vaginalis, the membrane where testicular mesothelioma develops.
-In this membrane, mesothelial cells are present in most of the lining making mesothelioma cancer cell growth a possibility.
+While research is very limited due to the rarity of this type of mesothelioma, researchers have two theories as to the point of origin of testicular mesothelioma.
+One hypothesis is that it originates in the tunica vaginalis, the membrane where testicular mesothelioma develops.
+In this membrane, mesothelial cells are present in most of the lining, making mesothelioma cancer cell growth a possibility.

-A second area of the testicles that may harbor the origin of testicular mesothelioma is found on the serosal surface of the tunica.
-On this surface, firm white –yellow nodules can be found and have the ability to encase the scrotum and cause the tunica vaginalis to thicken.
+A second area of the testicles that may harbor the origin of testicular mesothelioma is the serosal surface of the tunica.
+On this surface, firm white-yellow nodules can be found and have the ability to encase the scrotum and cause the tunica vaginalis to thicken.
 This thickening is caused by abnormal cells dividing and growing rapidly.
-Since the cells have become cancerous they no longer have the ability to regulate their own cycles, therefore uncontrolled growth can eventually lead to the formation of tumors.
+Once the cells become cancerous, they no longer have the ability to regulate their own cycles; therefore, uncontrolled growth can eventually lead to the formation of tumors.

-Since there is no one theory to explain how exposure to asbestos would cause a tumor to develop primarily in the testicles, it is understood that once fibers are inhaled, and enter the body, they can easily become lodged in organs causing inflammation or infections.
+Since there is no one theory to explain how exposure to asbestos would cause a tumor to develop primarily in the testicles, it is understood that once fibers are inhaled and enter the body, they can easily become lodged in organs, causing inflammation or infections.
 These issues may result in the development of mesothelioma.
-Since mesothelial cells are abundant in the tunica vaginalis, and these cells are the ones that are attacked by the mesothelioma cancer, testicular mesothelioma, while still a rarity, is a possibility.
+Because mesothelial cells are abundant in the tunica vaginalis and these cells are the ones that are attacked by the mesothelioma cancer, testicular mesothelioma–although still a rarity–is a possibility.

 Types of Mesothelioma

 Of malignant mesotheliomas, the most common is pleural mesothelioma, which occurs in the chest and is responsible for approximately 90% of mesothelioma cancers in men.
-One of the rarest forms of mesothelioma is testicular, accounting for only 0.7% of all cases between 1973 and 1999.
-Testicular mesothelioma has been known to occur over a wide age range although most patients are adults over the age of 50.
-Caucasians are the most subject to the cancer, particularly those who work industrial or construction labor.
+One of the rarest forms of mesothelioma is testicular mesothelioma, accounting for only 0.7% of all cases between 1973 and 1999.
+Testicular mesothelioma has been known to occur over a wide age range, although most patients are adults over the age of 50.
+Most of the cancer victims are Caucasians, particularly those who work industrial or construction labor.

 Causes of Mesothelioma